-After the World War II, until early 1990s crime rates were extremely increasing in the USA.
+After the World War II, until early 1990s crime rates in the US were increasing drastically.
 There was a certain decrease in crime numbers since 1990s to 2014-15.

 FBI reports show that…